mattermost/mattermost-developer-documentation/site/content/extend/getting-started/_index.md

 ### Plugins (Beta)

-Plugins are a powerful way to add new functionality and UI to Mattermost - in an easy to maintain and update way.
-They are easy to build and give you more power than any other integration method.
+Plugins are easy to build, effortless to maintain, and offer powerful new options to add functionality and UI to the server and web/desktop apps in ways not available with any other integration method.

 [Read more about plugins.](/extend/plugins)